danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 - [Throb 2018/2019](http://siusoon.net/throb/) by Winnie Soon.

 **Task (RUNME):**
-- Redesign and program an *animated* throbber.
+- With the use of loops and any one of the transformational functions, redesign and program an *animated* throbber.

 **Questions to think about (README):**
 - **Describe** your throbber design, both conceptually and technically.